 Oral Examination.
-Students usually enroll in an optional elective, EDC 290 Master's Culminating Experience (3 units), preparation course.
+Students usually enroll in an optional elective, EDC 290, preparation course.
 The examination occurs each semester.
 Students are expected to develop and present a personal theory paper.
 Students respond to questions from a case study presentation and counseling vignette.